Login to the Housing Portal and select the correct application to complete based on when you expect to live on campus.

 Yes, basketball courts may be used by all University Housing residents from 10:00am to 10:00pm.
 Players must wear rubber soled athletic shoes.
 No horseplay, slam dunking, overly-loud noise, or obscene behavior of any kind is allowed.
 Food or liquids are not permitted on the courts.
 Use of the court is on a first-come, first-served basis.
 Games are limited to 30 minutes.
 Afterwards, the court must be relinquished to the next group.
 Waiting groups must remain at the court to insure the group's turn.

 If you would like to cook, you can use kitchen areas that are located at each housing community.
 Please note that the kitchens are for residents use only.
-As you are cooking, please do not leave the kitchen area should unattended.
+As you are cooking, please do not leave the kitchen area unattended.
 After you use the kitchen, you are responsible for cleaning the area and turning off the stove/oven.
 Residents must take their own cooking pots and pans to use in the kitchen because these materials are not available for residents to check out.

-Students residing in Laurel Village, Chaparral Village, Alvarez Hall, or Chisholm Hall with 48 or fewer completed semester credit hours are required to purchase a meal plan.
+Students residing in Laurel Village, Chaparral Village, Alvarez Hall, Guadalupe Hall or Chisholm Hall with 48 or fewer completed semester credit hours are required to purchase a meal plan.
 Students residing in University Oaks may purchase a meal plan, but it is not required.

 More information is available on the UTSA Campus Services Meal Plans page.